zsk612/tp/docs/DeveloperGuide.md

      1. Based on the parsed input, `WorkoutManager` calls `CommandLib` to return the correct Command Object `EditWS`.
 1. Executing Command
     1. `WorkoutManager` calls `EditWS.execute()` with the rest of parsed input.
-    3. `EditWS` calls `WorkOutManagerStorage.edit()` to locate the file.
+    3. `EditWS` calls `PastRecordList.edit()` to locate the file.
 If the does not exist, the action is aborted.
-    Else, `WorkOutManagerStorage` updates the meta information of the file.
+Else, `PastRecordList` updates the meta information of the file.
 The file path will be returned.
     4. `EditWS` creates a new `WorkoutSession` Object with the file path. `WorkoutSession` is initilised by loading the data in the file.
     5.  `EditWS` calls `workoutSession.workoutSessionStart()` so that user start editing this session.
-    6. After user exits this workout, `WorkoutManager` returns a `ExecutionResult`.
+    6. After user exits this workout, `WorkoutManager` returns a `CommandResult`.
-1. Based on `ExecutionResult`, correct response will be be printed to user.
+1. Based on `CommandResult`, correct response will be printed to user.

 All description, warnings and response will be handled by `Ui` to ensure consistence across the app.
 The following sequence diagram shows how the new command works